 If you are an investor holding between 8 and 12 stocks you would invest between 8 and 12 per cent of your total capital in each stock.
 For example, if you invest 8 per cent in each share you will have approximately 12 stocks in your portfolio, while if you invest 12 per cent in each share, this allows you to hold 8 stocks in your portfolio.
 As a trader, the amount you invest in each share may be greater; although you should never invest more than 20 per cent of your total capital in any one stock.

 Now that you have a basic framework for how to create a profitable portfolio, let's investigate how to select the stocks you should place in a well diversified portfolio that will give you a higher chance of being consistently profitable.

-The list of shares you select for your portfolio will depend on the time you have available, your resources and the goal of your portfolio.
-That said, the vast majority of Australians should not stray too far outside the top 150 stocks by market capitalisation for the following reasons:
+The list of stocks you select for your portfolio will depend on the time you have available, your resources and the goal of your portfolio.
+That said, the vast majority of you should not stray too far outside the top 150 stocks on an exchange by market capitalization for the following reasons:

 - The top stocks are highly liquid - in other words, there is a lot of buying and selling taking place in these stocks every day, which means even in the event of a dramatic stock market crash, you will still be able to sell these companies quickly and easily;

 - The top stocks are generally profitable businesses with some of the best managers, providing stability in the growth of the company and the stock price;